 Begin this hike by heading WNW on the Buffalo Mountain Trail.
 The initial trail is wide and well-used and leads through beetle-kill forest with lots of downed timber to the trail junction for Buffalo Mountain.
 The trail climbs gently for no more than 200 feet elevation to this turnoff and levels off.
-It is just under a mile to this junction and the trail is well marked.
+It is about .75 mile to this junction and the trail is well marked.
 Stay straight on the trail that will now lead down to South Willow Creek and the Gore Range Trail.
 For a short while, the trail continues at a fairly level pace, then begins to drop steeply to the NW.
 As it drops, it becomes difficult at times to follow as it comes down through rocky outcrops, ledges and trees.
 It then follows an old ditch for about a quarter mile.
 When you're within earshot of South Willow Creek, the trail makes a wide turn to the north and as you approach the creek, you may find several runoff streams that make crossing through here both muddy and wet.
 At times we could not stay on the trail, but had to find our way around these temporary streams as best we could or use log bridges built by others.
-Eventually, you will come to the main creek crossing will find a sturdy bridge you can walk across.
+Eventually, you will come to the main creek crossing and will find a sturdy bridge you can walk across.

 After crossing the main stream, the trail heads uphill to join the Gore Range trail.
 Continue hiking west on the Gore Range Trail amid the continued hordes of mosquitoes, earlier season.
 (The winter of 2010-2011 had seen abundant snows in this area and the runoff season had extended well into the summer leaving streams still running high and fueling the development of more mosquitoes.)
 The first mile or so of the trail is rocky and climbs steadily.
 It then switchbacks to gain some elevation above a waterfall.
 After the falls, the trail is not so rocky and levels off a little.
 Higher up, we began to encounter multiple runoff streams, some of which posed crossing difficulties.
 As we began to approach the upper basin and treeline, there were still numerous, large snow patches.
 We began to have to cross some of them and of course, at times you may post-hole.
 The north flank of Buffalo Mountain offers an imposing and rugged appearance from this basin.